Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Applications to the Health Professionals Follow-up Study

-The cumulative event rate for the CVD is 14.5\% in the HPFS, which is technically not a rare outcome.
-Therefore, the mediation measures are likely to be a non-constant function of time.
-As a sensitivity analysis, we repeated the mediation analysis using the exact mediation measure expressions.
-Results of $\widehat{\text{NIE}}_{a,a^*|\bm w}(t)$ and $\widehat{\text{NDE}}_{a,a^*|\bm w}(t)$ are provided in Web Figures 2 and 3 in the supplementary material.
-We observed that despite the more common outcome, the estimates given by all approaches were nearly constant with respect to the time ($t$) and were nearly identical to the estimates given in Table \ref{tab:hpfs}.
-Therefore, the approximate mediation measures we derived served as an excellent approximation to the true mediation measures even though the outcome was not rare in these data.
+The cumulative event rate for the CVD is 14.5\% in the HPFS, which is slightly higher than the suggestive threshold (10\%) for a rare outcome.
+Therefore, the mediation effect measures may be time-varying.
+We repeated the mediation analysis in Table \ref{tab:hpfs} (Panel A) using the exact mediation effect measure expressions without assuming a rare outcome.
+Results of $\widehat{\text{NIE}}_{a,a^*|\bm w}(t)$ are provided in Figure \ref{fig:nie}.
+We observed that the estimates given by all approaches were nearly constant with respect to the time ($t$, here, age in years) and were almost identical to the NIE estimates given in Table \ref{tab:hpfs} (Panel A).
+Similar results has been observed for the NDE estimates (See Web Figure 2).
+Therefore, the approximate mediation effect measures we derived served as an adequate approximation in HPFS.
+Based on exact mediation effect measure expressions, we also compared the RRC estimates on NIE, NDE, and MP both with and without incorporating the exposure-mediator interactions; the point and interval estimates were quantitatively similar to the results based on the approximate mediation effect measure expressions (see Web Table 12).